graphile/graphile.github.io/src/pages/postgraphile/usage-schema.md

 [graphql-js]: https://www.npmjs.com/package/graphql
 [`pg-pool`]: https://www.npmjs.com/package/pg-pool

-# Server side TypeScript support
+# Server-side TypeScript support

-PostGraphile is taking care of the GraphQL API which different clients can use.
+PostGraphile takes care of building and serving a GraphQL API for various clients to use.
-But it is not only possible to use the API from external clients.
-It is also possible to use the GraphQL API from within its own backend.
+But it is not only possible to use the API from external clients, it is also possible to use the GraphQL API from within its own backend.

 High-level overview:

-- use the graphql-code-generator to create TypeScript types for our GraphQL schema
+- use graphql-code-generator to create TypeScript types for our GraphQL schema
 - use the generated types to query/mutate your data
 - optional: use a Visual Studio Code extension to get IntelliSense

-## TypeScript Code generation
+## TypeScript code generation

-We use the [{GraphQL} code generator](https://graphql-code-generator.com/) tools to create the TypeScript types in our backend code.
+We use the [GraphQL code generator](https://graphql-code-generator.com/) tools to create the TypeScript types in our backend code.

-The following `npm` packages will create typescript types:
+The following `npm` packages will create TypeScript types:

 - `@graphql-codegen/cli` - the CLI tool to create the types
-- `@graphql-codegen/typescript` - create the typescript types.
+- `@graphql-codegen/typescript` - create the TypeScript types.
 This is the main package that we need
-- `@graphql-codegen/typescript-operations` - this input types for queries
+- `@graphql-codegen/typescript-operations` - generates types for queries/mutations/fragments
-- optional: `@graphql-codegen/typescript-urql` - this produces typescript
-  queries from any custom `*.graphql` query/mutation files that we define.
+- optionally add a client specific generator: e.g. `@graphql-codegen/typescript-urql`

 Steps to get the backend typing support:

 1. Start the development like described in the above section.
-Follow all the steps to create your first GraphQL API with all needed schemas, tables, roles, etc.
+Follow all the steps to create your GraphQL API with all needed schemas, tables, roles, etc.
-2. Configure in the PostGraphile setup to export the GraphQL schema:
+2. Configure PostGraphile to export the GraphQL schema:
    `exportGqlSchemaPath: './src/generated/schema.graphql'`
 3. Start the project to let PostGraphile create the initial `schema.graphql` file.
-You can exclude this file from source control if you want to.
-But it might be nice to see differences in the schema during check-ins.
+Since it's generated you can exclude this file from source control if you want to, but it is handy to see differences in the schema during check-ins and is useful for other tooling such as `eslint-plugin-graphql`.
 4. Import the mentioned `npm` packages.
 You can find more plugins on their website in the [Plugins](https://graphql-code-generator.com/docs/plugins/) section.